shivam-kumar1999/Razorpay-clone-with-Tailwind-css-Responsive/README.md

 # Razorpay-clone-with-Tailwind-css-Responsive

-It's a responsive Razorpay website clone using Tailwind CSS, featuring simple but beautiful design replication and subtle animations to run the project use 'npm run start'.
+It's a responsive Razorpay website clone using Tailwind CSS, featuring simple but beautiful design replication and subtle animations to run the project use ('npm run start').